arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_makeSlave.md

 is returned when an invalid HTTP method is used.

 @RESTRETURNCODE{500}
-is returned if an error occurred during sychronization or when starting the continuous replication.
+is returned if an error occurred during synchronization or when starting the continuous replication.

 @RESTRETURNCODE{501}